spine/spine-rails/README.md

 Then run the following commands:

     bundle install

-    rails g spine:install
+    rails generate spine:install

 ### Layout and namespacing

-Running `rails g spine:install` will create the following directory structure under `app/assets/javascripts/`:
+Running `rails g spine:install` will create the following directory structure:

-    models/
-    views/
-    controllers/
+    app/assets/javascripts/models/
+    app/assets/javascripts/views/
+    app/assets/javascripts/controllers/
+    app/assets/javascripts/app.coffee

-It will also create a toplevel `app.coffee` file to setup namespacing and initial requires.
+It will also create a top level `app.coffee` file to setup namespacing and initial controller instantiating.

 ## Generators

-spine-rails provides 4 simple generators to help you get started.
+spine-rails provides 4 simple generators to help you get started:

 ### Model

     rails g spine:model User email username full_name

 This generator creates a very minimal model inside `app/assets/javascript/models`.
-You need to provide the fileds to setup the model.
+You can optionally provide a list of attributes for the model.

 ### Controller

     rails g spine:controller Users

 This generator creates a minimal `Users` controller in `app/assets/javascripts/controllers` to get you started.
-No arguments requried.

 ### View

-    rails g spine:view users index show edit
+    rails g spine:view users/index

-This generator creates 3 minimal views (index, show, edit) in the `app/assets/javascripts/views/users' directory.
+This generates creates blank Spine views in the `app/assets/javascripts/views/users` directory.
-The first argument is the view folder to group the views by, the rest - view names themselves.

-The generator will create views in `hamljs`, `eco` or `ejs` format, dependeing on which gems are availale:
+The generator will create views in `hamljs`, `eco` or `ejs` format, depending on which gems are availale:

-- [rub-haml-js](https://github.com/dnagir/ruby-haml-js) - will use HAMLJS template
-- [eco](https://github.com/sstephenson/eco) - will use ECO template
+- [eco](https://github.com/sstephenson/eco) - will use ECO templates
-- otherwise - EJS.
+- [rub-haml-js](https://github.com/dnagir/ruby-haml-js) - will use HAMLJS templates

-### Resource

-    rails g spine:resource User email username full_name

-This generator is the same as running:

-    rails g spine:model User email username full_name rails g spine:controller
-    rails g spine:view index show edit

-This just saves you a bit of typing and time.
+- otherwise, EJS templates will be used

 ## Example Usage